sohampadhye007/Enhancing-Low-Light-Blurred-Images-using-Image-Processing-Techniques/README.md

 # Steps to run the project files-

- 1.Enhance the low light images using a suitable method for your application.
+ 1. Enhance the low light images using a suitable method for your application.

- 2.Use the " <em> add_gaussian_blur.py </em> " file to blur the images.
+ 2. Use the " <em> add_gaussian_blur.py </em> " file to blur the images.

- 3.Choose one of the methods for deblurring.
+ 3. Choose one of the methods for deblurring.

- 4.Make sure to properly organize the blurred and sharp images for training the model.
+ 4. Make sure to properly organize the blurred and sharp images for training the model.

 ## Demo